sh4tteredd/ccna-extension/README.md

 This is provided as a proof-of-concept and is not intended to actually be used to pass the cisco exams.
 Use this at your own risk.

+**This is unmaintained, you can find a more up-to-date alternative [here](https://git.euph.dev/Snoweuph/CCNA_Autofill_Userscript)**.

 # Install

 ## Chrome

 To install the extension in chrome go to chrome://extensions/ and enable the Developer Mode in the upper right corner.
 A button called "Load unpacked" will appear on the left side.
 Click it and select the "extension" directory.
 Optionally move the extension into the chrome menu. (essentially hide it)

 ## Firefox

 To install the extension in firefox go to about:debugging#/runtime/this-firefox and click on "Load temporary Add-on..." in the upper right corner.
 Select the manifest.json in the "extension" directory.
 You need to repeat this process when you restart firefox. (it's temporary)